 The Early Years

 The Village at Orange, initially known as The Mall of Orange, debuted on August 16, 1971.
-The mall was a pioneer developed by Harry Newman, Jr., president of Newman Properties.
+The mall was a pioneer that was developed by Harry Newman, Jr., president of Newman Properties.
 With a budget of $30 million, it was the first mall in Southern California to feature carpeting, setting a new standard for shopping comfort.

 Built on a 63-acre site, the mall offered parking for 4,700 cars, a significant feature given the growing number of car owners in the region.
 The grand opening was a spectacle, attracting thousands of visitors.
 Anchor tenants like Sears and The Broadway were the main attractions, offering a wide range of products from clothing to home goods.